Increase 3 times your chances of landing an offer Register ×

 Here, though, the real message is that you should expect to run into digital cases as well as traditional case interviews.

 We’ll cover a few ways to help prepare for chatbot cases in section four.
 Ultimately, though, firms are looking for the same problem solving ability and mindset as a real interviewer.
-Especially as chatbots get better at mimicking a real interviewer, candidates who are well prepared for case cracking in general should have no problem with AI administered cases.
+Especially as chatbots get better at mimicking a real interviewer, candidates who are well prepared for case cracking in general should have no problem with AI-administered cases.

-2.6.1.
+3.6.1.
 Automated fit interviews

 Analogous to online cases, in recent years there has been a trend towards automated, “one way” fit interviews, with these typically being administered for consultancies by specialist contractors like HireVue or SparkHire.